appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/custom-certificates.md

 If your runner version is older than `1.3.12`, then you can follow one of the steps below:

-- [Upgrade](../update.md#1-update-runner) the Appcircle runner to 1.3.12 or later
+- [Upgrade](../update.md#1-update-runner) the Appcircle runner to `1.3.12` or later

-- If you can't upgrade the Appcircle runner, you can [download the latest](../update.md#1-update-runner) Runner package and get script.
+- If you can't upgrade the Appcircle runner, you can [download the latest](../update.md#1-update-runner) runner package and get the script from there after you extract the archive.

 Execute the bash script like below.